Arthur’s Pass Village

 I went back to the hostel and convinced Anna to do a short hike up to Punchbowl falls.
 I’m glad we went since the falls were pretty splendid…high flow from all the rain, with the setting sun shining on them, complete with a rainbow.
 We got some good pics.

-I settled into a much better night in my tent…dry but with a good chill in the air.
+I settled into a much better night in my tent…dry and with a good chill in the air.
 I was able to enjoy my quilt for a change.